microsoft/winget-cli/src/PowerShell/Help/Microsoft.WinGet.Client/Export-WinGetPackage.md

 ### -SkipDependencies

-Specifes the WinGet package dependencies should not be downloaded.
+Specifies the WinGet package dependencies should not be downloaded.

 ```yaml
 Type: System.Management.Automation.SwitchParameter